 Once submitted, Request forms may not be altered unless they are withdrawn (in writing) and/or then resubmitted as a new application.
 Request forms may not be withdrawn after the due date (Thursday, January 29, 2015, 4pm).

 The RL&H staff will review all submitted Room Change Request forms.
 Decisions made by Residential Life & Housing are final.
 While Residential Life & Housing will endeavor to provide as many room changes as possible, students who submit a Request form are not guaranteed to receive a room change and/or buy-out.

-Students may request to make a 1-for-1 swap with another student OR they may specify a set of criteria for which types of rooms or locations they would be willing to move to.
+Students may request to make a 1-for-1 swap with another student (both students will need to submit Room Change Request forms) OR they may specify a set of criteria for which types of rooms or locations they would be willing to move to.
 Students who wish to move into a specific vacant space should specify that on their Request form.
 The roommate(s)/suitemate(s) of that vacancy should also submit a Roommate/Suitemate Request Form (available above) mutually requesting the student requesting a room change.
 This can improve a student's chances of receiving the room change, but does not guarantee it.

 Room change requests & preferences based upon race, ethnicity, religion, religious practices, sexual orientation, socioeconomic status, physical characteristic, or national origin cannot be accommodated.

 Students granted a room change must move, as other room changes will be dependent upon the space that will be vacated.
 Students will be responsible for coordinating their move (if applicable) with both the person moving out of the newly assigned space and/or the person moving into the space they vacate.
 Email addresses will be provided.